Maid of Honour Duties: The Ultimate Guide

 Ensure all the bridesmaids have all the details and the bridal party have the running order

-Take the lead in ensuring all the bridesmaids have all the details the date, the time, and the location.
-And that they also have their dresses, shoes and accessories ready to go.
+Take the lead in ensuring the bridesmaids have all the details the date, the time, and the location.
+And that they also have their bridesmaids dresses, shoes and accessories ready to go.
 Check that the bridal party understands the events’ running order for the day ahead.

 If you, the bride and the bridesmaids are staying together the night before the wedding, ensure the bride has everything she needs and is relaxed.
 Maybe open a bottle of bubbles or two, but don’t go crazy a clear head in the morning is required for all.